uhKiings/uhKiings/README.md

 I got the oppurtunity to start learning and being taught several new skills for me to pursure something i love doing, This has given me the chance to work with so many wonderful people.

-- 💻 I’m currently learning Java / C++
+- 💻 I’m currently learning LUA
 - 🎶 I listen to music 24/7, You won't see me without my spotify playing
 - 💬 I love Graphic Design
 - 📫 How to reach me: Twitter -  @uhKiings